tinyhttp/milliparsec/README.md

 #### `parsec.custom(req, fn)`

-You can use `parsec` as a a handler for `IncomingMessage` with a custom formatter.
+You can use `parsec` as a a handler for `IncomingMessage` with a custom urlencodedatter.

 Here we make a request body upper case: